tonyganga/vsphere-influxdb-collector/README.md

 Getting Started
 -----

 The make task below will stand up a Docker container and build vsphere-influxdb-go for each OS type.
+This will take care of all dependencies and still use the native go tools (ie, go build, go fmt, etc.)

 ```
-$ make setup
+$ make build
 ```

 You should have a `bin` directory now with your built binaries.